 Along the way, David has also received countless personal accolades.
 To date, he is the single-most-awarded creative at the Cannes Lions International Festival of Creativity, the youngest person ever inducted into the New York Art Directors Club Hall of Fame and one of the youngest members of the American Advertising Federation’s Hall of Achievement.
 He has been inducted into the Australian Writers and Art Directors’ Hall of Fame and awarded one of the Andy Awards’ inaugural Bravery Awards.
 Asian Media and Marketing, Campaign Brief Asia and AdNews have each included David in their Halls of Fame.

 Esquire magazine has featured David in its annual Best and Brightest issue three times, and Creative magazine named him Australian Creative Person of the Decade.
 In 2012, he was named Global Australian of the Year by the Australian Advance Committee and honored by the American Australian Association and G’Day USA.
 In 2017, Adweek named David one of the top 100 most influential leaders in marketing, media and technology for the third year in a row.
-Most recently, David received the Cannes Lions’ Lifetime Achievement Award, the Lion of St. Mark, and was the youngest person ever to receive the honor.
+That same year, David received the Cannes Lions’ Lifetime Achievement Award, the Lion of St. Mark, and was the youngest person ever to receive the honor.

 He lives in Manhattan with his wife and four children.

 Beyond his family and building Droga5, David‘s favorite topics are the arts, the environment, all sports and anything Australian.